{SECTION_MENU}

 ***NEW!*** Please visit our Owl Class Computing Blog here!

-Brass instruments should be brought in on Mondays, and children should come in to school in their PE kits on Tuesdays.
+Brass instruments should be brought in on Mondays, and PE kits on Tuesdays.
 There is no swimming this term.